borfus/Parking-Protector/README.md

 # Parking-Protector
-A simple game where you shoot at different types of birds while they try to attack your parking lot.Click and drag the asteroid to shoot, press 'R' to restart, and press Escape to quit.
+A simple game where you shoot at different types of birds while they try to attack your parking lot.

+Click and drag the asteroid to shoot, press 'R' to restart, and press Escape to quit.